officialErnests/Underkill/README.md

 # Underkill
 ## Undertale x ultrakill
 It's an unedrtale un ultrakill mashup
-> Whole project was writen by human, 0 ai so bugs to be expected XD
+> Whole project was writen by human, 0 ai since i like pain raw B) so bugs to be expected XD
 # Play in browser -> https://n0o0b090lv.itch.io/underkill
 # What did i learn?
 - How to setup godot with github and vscode
 - Godots enum variables
 - How to work with enum types
 - Some shader scripting in godot
+- Best programming practices around enum (honestly its funny how i didn't use these XD)

 # Updates
 ## Day 1